stephenkettley/pricing-grids-tailwind/README.md

-# pricing-grids-tailwind
+# Pricing Grids

-Pricing grids built to practice TailwindCSS
+A responsive set of pricing cards built using TailwindCSS.